Sofia (Battle Arena Toshinden): Critical reception

-Sofia was well received since her debut.
+Sofia was mostly well received upon her debut.
 The staff of Computer Games Strategy Plus described her as "a tall leggy blonde with porn-star good looks and a disarming giggle", and felt she was an example of sex sells for the franchise, her presence in it helping to ensure games would be financially successful.
 The staff of German magazine Video Games cited her alongside Mai Shiranui as examples of how female characters in fighting games illustrated an increase in mature content in video games, something they wanted to see more of.
 Another German magazine, Bravo Screenfun, cited her as an example of the rise of strong and sexy female characters in video games that countered the notion of women being "the weaker sex".

 Other outlets offered their own praise.
 The staff of Video Games: The Ultimate Gaming Magazine cited her as the character they tended to gravitate to the most when playing the game and an integral part of the PlayStation's appeal.
-Additional praise went to her outfit and characterization, with the staff further describing her as " the hottest videogame character to come around since Street Fighter IIs Chun-Li".
+Additional praise went to her outfit and characterization, with the staff further describing her as "the hottest videogame character to come around since Street Fighter IIs Chun-Li".
 Ultra Game Players featured her in their video game character swimsuit issue, calling her one of the most memorable characters on the PlayStation during its early years.
 Complex writer Larry Hester remarked that she stood out as a Russian character in an industry he felt focused exceedingly on "vodka swilling war criminals with fur hats," feeling that she made a significant impact on the fighting game genre.

+She was also popular in Japan, with magazines Game Yuu II and Game Charge citing her popularity in the cosplay community.
+Magazine Jugemu found she was popular with men in Tokyo's Shibuya district, particularly due to her revealing attire and sexualized behavior but also her strong-willed character.
+The staff of Chinese magazine Diànzǐ Yóuxì Ruǎnjiàn in their supplemental 1997 issue described her as a very tragic character due to her backstory of trying to recover her memories only to be abandoned.
+Additional praise was given to her stubborn characterization, which they felt gave her a indominable and unyielding personality.
+Additional praise was given to her appearance in contrast to her character, stating that while she looked like a dominatrix, she actually fit a "caring older sister" archetype more.